 If it’s such an easy concept, why still today is it more commonplace to hear songs that sexualize women than not?
 Music is the most influential art form, especially to younger audiences, and more often than not music and music videos focus on women as objects and not as people.
 Equal rights have come a long way but the music industry has remained largely unchanged.

-Here is a list of feminist musicians that not only support feminism but have helped in paving the way for gender equality.
-Keep on fighting the good fight!
+Here is a list of our favorite feminist musicians that not only support feminism but have helped in paving the way for gender equality.
+Keep on fighting the good fight! #riotnotquiet

 Tacocat is a surf pop quartet from Seattle, Washington founded in 2007 and consisting of Emily Nokes, Bree McKenna, Lelah Maupin, and Eric Randall.
 Tacocat humorously addresses feminist themes in many of their songs.
 For example, the song Hey Girl uses sarcasm to mock street harassment and the song This is Anarchy mocks the politics of the “white male” anarchist.
 The song Crimson Wave is a period-positive beach anthem featuring red imagery and humorous menstruation metaphors.

 Evolving in tandem with the Olympia, Washington-based riot grrrl movement led by feminist bands such as Bikini Kill, Huggy Bear called themselves “girl-boy revolutionaries,” both in reference to their political philosophy and the gender makeup of their band.

 For the majority of their existence, they refused to be photographed or interviewed by the mainstream press, nor give their full names once they began releasing records formally.